A Procedural World Generation Framework for Systematic Evaluation of Continual Learning: Deep Continual Learning Experiments

 \section{Deep Continual Learning Experiments}

 We empirically corroborate our simulator's utility in a set of initial experiments.
 Here, we showcase that catastrophic interference can still be a significant challenge across many literature methods, even when only considering simulated data.
 Inspired by the typically limited evaluation of deep continual learning in class incremental scenarios \cite{Pfulb2019,DeLange2019,Lesort2019,Diaz-Rodriguez2018,Kemker2018, Farquhar2018a, Lopez-Paz2017,Mundt2020b}, we now generate and investigate video sequences in three distinct set-ups: \textit{incremental class appearance}, \textit{varying weather conditions} and \textit{decreasing illumination intensity}.
-They have been selected to display the benefits and shortcomings of currently prevalent techniques to alleviate catastrophic interference, and consequently why its necessary to make use of our simulator for a more diverse evaluation.
-For this purpose we consider popular approaches from various families of continual learning approaches: synaptic intelligence (SI) \cite{Zenke2017} and elastic weight consolidation (EWC) \cite{Kirkpatrick2017} for parameter regularization, functional regularization through knowledge distillation as presented in learning without forgeting (LwF) \cite{Li2016}, and replay using gradient episodic memory (GEM) \cite{Lopez-Paz2017} and the generative open set classifying denoising variational auto-encoder (OCDVAE) \cite{Mundt2020a}.
+They have been selected to display the benefits and shortcomings of currently prevalent techniques to alleviate catastrophic interference, and consequently why it is necessary to make use of our simulator for a more diverse evaluation.

+For this purpose we consider popular approaches from various families of continual learning mechanisms: synaptic intelligence (SI) \cite{Zenke2017} and elastic weight consolidation (EWC) \cite{Kirkpatrick2017} for parameter regularization, functional regularization through knowledge distillation as presented in learning without forgeting (LwF) \cite{Li2016}, as well as data replay methods.
+For the latter, we consider replay using gradient episodic memory (GEM) \cite{Lopez-Paz2017}, a straightforward exemplar rehearsal mechanism, where a subset of data is stored and interleaved in continuous training in the spirit of \cite{Nguyen2018, Rebuffi2017}, and generative pseudo-replay with open set classifying denoising variational auto-encoder (OCDVAE) \cite{Mundt2020a}.